Skip to main content

 With our GitHub integration, you can automatically (or manually) send any issues found by Intruder to a GitHub repository for your security or engineering teams to resolve.

-Please note Issues can only be pushed to Private GitHub repositories.
+Please note that Issues can only be pushed to Private GitHub repositories.

 Connect to GitHub